fzero/lhl-lectures/w7d1-rails-rspec/README.md

 Tips for testing:

-* test edge cases. pick values that are right at the boundary.
+* Test edge cases. pick values that are right at the boundary.
-* test are supposed to be easy to read. be careful how you DRY up your code. you need to strike a good balance between readability and DRY.
+* Test are supposed to be easy to read. be careful how you DRY up your code. you need to strike a good balance between readability and DRY.
-* don't use random data in your setup stage. tests need to be reproducible, meaning if you run the test twice without changing your application code, you should get the same result.
+* Don't use random data in your setup stage. tests need to be reproducible, meaning if you run the test twice without changing your application code, you should get the same result.
-* test are supposed to be easy to maintain, meaning easy to update when your requirements change.
+* Test are supposed to be easy to maintain, meaning easy to update when your requirements change.
 * don't over test. when unit testing you want to test that a specific method works. no need to check that another method used by your method under test works.

 ## RSpec